sycamore-rs/sycamore/docs/next/advanced/routing.md

 ## Creating routes

-Start off by adding `use sycamore_router::{BrowserRouter, Route}` to the top of your source code.
+Start off by adding `use sycamore_router::{Route, Router, RouterProps}` to the top of your source code.
 This imports the symbols needed to define our router.

 The heart of the router is an `enum`.
 Each variant of the `enum` represents a different route.
-To make our `enum` usable with `BrowserRouter`, we will use the `Route` derive macro to implement the required traits for us.
+To make our `enum` usable with `Router`, we will use the `Route` derive macro to implement the required traits for us.

 Here is an example: